GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/06-request-batching.md

 ```terminal:interrupt-all
 ```

-When using the Python InfluxDB you can provide metrics in two forms.
+When using the Python InfluxDB client you can provide metrics in two forms.
 The first is a list of dictionaries, where each dictionary records one data point.

 It turns out that when the Python client goes on to process a list in this form, it is very inefficient at doing it.
-This is because when presented data in this form, it will convert the whole list to a JSON string and then send it.
+This is because when presented data in this form it will convert the whole list to a JSON string and then send it.

-The [solution to this](https://www.influxdata.com/blog/writing-data-to-influxdb-with-python/) as recommended by InfluxDB is to use the second form for passing metrics to the Python InfluxDB client.
+The way to avoid this overhead as [recommended by InfluxDB](https://www.influxdata.com/blog/writing-data-to-influxdb-with-python/) is to use the second form for passing metrics to the Python InfluxDB client.
 This is called the InfluxDB line protocol.

 Rather than accumulating metrics as a list of dictionaries, a list of strings is used, where each string in the list is a formatted version of a single metric.